lune-lang/prelude/DOC.md

 :: any e a b. (a -> result e b) -> list a -> result e (list b)
 ```
 # String
-### Strings
 <a name="type_String.string"></a>
 #### type string
 ```
 :: Type
 ```
 The type of strings.
-In Lune, strings are not lists of characters;
+Unlike in Haskell, strings are not lists of characters;
 they are actually strings.

 <a name="String.isEmpty"></a>